This Pumpkin Flan (Flan de Calabaza) is so creamy and delicious, one of the best pumpkin dessert recipes you should try this fall!

 I think it was one of my favorite desserts during my childhood, after Hungarian Kürtőskalács (Chimney Cake) and Plum dumplings.
 At that time, around 30 years ago, creme caramel was the only recipe and ah! we were missing on so many great flavors.

 Make yourself a favor and save this recipe and try it!
-Thanksgiving it coming and I guarantee all your guests will be blown away by this amazing dessert!
+Thanksgiving it’s coming and I guarantee all your guests will be blown away by this amazing Cuban dessert recipe!

 - 1 cup granulated sugar